-There is a common myth that cloth nappies leak more than disposables however those of that use cloth know the opposite is true.
+There is a common myth that cloth nappies leak more than disposable nappies leak however those of that use cloth nappies know the opposite is true.

 Preventing Poo Explosions

-To help prevent poo explosions we recommend you use a Motherease airflow cover over the top of your disposable nappy.
-This effectively gives you a two part nappy system; disposable nappy inside with its weaker elastic but then a second barrier of poo defense with the ultra reliable and excellent quality elastic of the Motherease wrap.
-The airflow is the best wrap to use as it's a wide generous cut and deep enough to cover all the disposable nappy.
+To help prevent poo explosions we recommend you use a Mother-ease Airflow cover over the top of your disposable nappy.
+This effectively gives you a two part nappy system: disposable nappy inside with its weaker elastic but then a second barrier of poo defence with the ultra reliable and excellent quality elastic of the Motherease wrap.
+The Airflow is the best wrap to use as it's a wide generous cut and deep enough to cover all the disposable nappy.

 Preventing Night Time Wee Leaks